masukomi/hey/README.md

       "HEY_DB": "~/path/to/my/hey.test.db"
     }

+When writing new code for hey it's often useful to have it tell you which db its pulling from.
+Add `"show_db_path": true` to the config hash and it'll display the db path when you run `hey list`.
+This defaults to false if it's not in your config.

 If you are building `hey` from source and not using the shell script created by the installer then you can set the `HEY_DB` environment variable to a path to your test DB and `hey` will use that instead.
 That way you can test / develop on